MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-pfx-certificate-profiles.md

 ### Configure certification authorities

-Here, you choose the certificate registration point (CRP) for your certificate authority (CA).
+Here, you choose the certificate registration point (CRP) to process the PFX certificates.

 1. From the **Primary Site** list, choose the server containing the CRP role for the CA.
 1. From the list of **Certification authorities**, choose the relevant CA by placing a checkmark in the left column.